Patrick Godfrey

-Patrick Lindesay Archibald Godfrey (born 13 February 1933) is an English actor of film, television and stage.
+Patrick Lindesay Archibald Godfrey (15 February 1933 – 4 June 2026) was a British actor.

-Life and career
+Early life and career

-Godfrey was born in Finsbury, London to Rev. Frederick Godfrey and Lois Mary Gladys (née Turner).
+Patrick Lindesay Archibald Godfrey was born in Finsbury, London, on 13 February 1933, to the Rev. Frederick Godfrey and Lois Mary Gladys (née Turner).

 In 1956 Godfrey joined the Radio Drama Company by winning the Carleton Hobbs Bursary.
-He made his film debut in Miss Julie (1972), and appeared in several British films of the 1980s, 1990s and 2000s, including A Room with a View, The Remains of the Day, The Importance of Being Earnest, The Count of Monte Cristo, Dimensions and Les Misérables.
+He made his film debut in Miss Julie (1972), and appeared in several British films of the 1980s, 1990s and 2000s, including A Room with a View, Maurice, The Remains of the Day, The Importance of Being Earnest, The Count of Monte Cristo, Dimensions and Les Misérables.
 He also played Leonardo da Vinci in the Cinderella adaptation Ever After alongside Drew Barrymore and Dougray Scott.
 He had many roles on television, appearing in Doctor Who, Inspector Morse, and other series.

-Personal life
+Personal life and death

-He has been married to actress Amanda Walker since 20 April 1960 and they have two children.
+Godfrey was married to actress Amanda Walker from 20 April 1960 and they had two children.
 Their daughter Kate Godfrey is Head of Voice for the Royal Shakespeare Company.

+Godfrey died at home on 4 June 2026, aged 93.